silvaxxx1/MyLLM/notebooks/README.md

 # MyLLM: Notebooks

-The `MyLLM/notebooks` directory provides a structured, step-by-step roadmap for building this repository from data collection and preprocessing to fine-tuning.
-Each notebook guides you through the process of developing large language models (LLMs) from scratch, utilizing first principles to ensure a deep understanding of the underlying methods.
+The `MyLLM/notebooks` directory provides a structured, hierarchical roadmap for building large language models (LLMs) block by block.
+Each notebook focuses on a specific component, progressing step by step toward a complete pipeline, from data collection to advanced fine-tuning.
+The structure allows for clarity and modular learning, with dedicated notebooks for building models, training, and evaluation.

 ## Purpose

-This collection of Jupyter notebooks serves as both a tutorial and a practical guide for users interested in the complete lifecycle of LLM development.
-It covers essential topics, including data preparation, model architecture, training, and evaluation, enabling users to adapt pre-trained models to their specific tasks.
+This collection of Jupyter notebooks serves as a detailed guide for users interested in understanding and implementing LLMs.
+The focus is on first principles, building each component separately, and culminating in a complete system that incorporates state-of-the-art NLP techniques.

 <p align="center">
     <img src="images/notepic.jpeg" alt="My Image" />